Melissamij/nomade-dreamer-blog/_drafts/what-you-don-t-hear-about-sumba.md

 This lasted more than 20 minutes until I had to give in and pay because they were blocking the car and I was left alone.&nbsp;

-Let me get things straight, I am 32, and I traveled solo a lot and to almost 40 countries, so not so easily intimidated.&nbsp;
+Let me get things straight, I am 32, and I traveled solo a lot and to almost 40 countries, so I am not so easily intimidated.&nbsp;

 I left with my hands shaking and tears in my eyes.
 What if it was a 20-year-old girl on her first trip?&nbsp;

-I talk to a few people that went but all as a couple and they had a completely different experience, a nice one!&nbsp;
+I talk to a few people that went as a couple and they had a completely different experience, a nice one!&nbsp;

 So either skip this place, either find someone to go with, and no matter what ask for the price before !!!!&nbsp;